Shopkeepers/Language-Files/README.md

   * Open the compare page [`https://github.com/Shopkeepers/Language-Files/compare`](https://github.com/Shopkeepers/Language-Files/compare) and select the two branches of the two plugin versions you want to compare.
 At the bottom of the comparison page, GitHub will then list all files that have changed, and all the lines that have changed within each of these files.
 Search for the default `en-default` language file to inspect its changes.
   * Alternative 1: Select the default `en-default` language file inside the branch of the latest plugin version, and then click the `[History]` button in the top-right corner of the page.
 This will bring up the commit history of this file.
 Select the commit for the latest plugin version update: This will visualize all the lines that have changed compared to the previous version of this file.
   * Alternative 2: Use some external text comparison tool like https://text-compare.com/.

-If you have questions or suggestions, [join the Discord Server](https://discord.gg/d9NKd5z) or [create an issue](https://github.com/Shopkeepers/Language-Files/issues/new).

 ### Thanks to [all contributors](AUTHORS.md)!